Skip to main content

 A gravity filter is elegantly simple.
 The system consists of two stacked chambers — an upper reservoir and a lower collection tank.
 You pour untreated water into the top chamber.
 Gravity slowly draws the water downward through one or more filter elements seated in the partition between the chambers.

 As water passes through the filter element, contaminants are physically trapped by the microscopic pore structure of the ceramic or carbon media.
 Pore sizes of 0.2 to 0.5 microns block bacteria like E. coli and Salmonella as well as protozoan cysts like Giardia and Cryptosporidium.
 Activated carbon layers adsorb chemical contaminants including chlorine, pesticides, and volatile organic compounds.
+For a full breakdown, see our gravity filter primer.

 The filtered water collects in the lower chamber and is dispensed through a spigot.
 No batteries, no moving parts, no waste water.
 The entire process is silent and can run continuously as long as the upper chamber is refilled.